qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 There is no change to output specifications with respect to the base profile.

-The specification of QIR and all its profiles needs to permit to accurately reflect the program intent.
+The specification of QIR and all its profiles needs to accurately reflect the program intent.
 This includes being able to define and customize the program output.
-The Base Profile specification hence requires explicitly expressing which values/measurements are returned by the program and in which order.
+The base profile  and adaptive profile specifications hence require explicitly expressing which values/measurements are returned by the program and in which order.
 How to express this is defined in the section on [output recording](#output-recording).

-While it is sufficient for the QPU to do a final measurement of all qubits in a predefined order at the end of the program, only the selected subset will be reflected in the produced output schema.
 A suitable output schema can be generated in a post-processing step after the computation on the quantum processor itself has completed; customization of the program output hence does not require support on the QPU itself.